Rajiv73/McDonald_Analysis_Rajiv/README.md

 # Project Title: NutriCal : McDonald's Menu Nutritional Analysis
 ## By : Rajiv Bhatia

+## Project Description

+McDonald's is a global fast-food chain known for its diverse menu offerings.
+As a data analyst, i am trying to analyze the nutritional content of the menu items available at McDonald's outlets.
+This analysis will provide valuable insights into the calorie count and nutrition facts of various menu items.

+## Objectives of Analysis :
+1. Extractacting meaningful information from the McDonald's menu nutritional dataset.
+2. Performing exploratory data analysis to understand the nutritional distribution and trends.
+3. Creating visualizations to present the calorie count and nutrition facts of different menu items.
+4. Identify healthy and less healthy menu options based on nutritional content.

 ### Contents of the Projects

 1. Introduction